circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Particulieren groups)
 - Show profile fields: Show specific profile fields
-- Profile fields to show: Image, Geboortedatum, IBAN, Actiecode
+- Profile fields to show: Image, Geboortedatum, Actiecode

 7. Type: Form fields
 - Name: Profile fields bedrijven